-and a second A Now think about a person you know and then describe him or her using words from this table. young or old strong or weak tall or short muscular or thin 5-30 clever or dull kind or domineering talkative or quiet caring or selfish First the s Then Then After the pider sat down to e e sequence of the events at a delicious meal. to visit the turtle hoping Gerunds and infinitives are forms of verbs that act like nouns.
-They can follow other verbs and adjectives.
-Gerunds can also follow prepositions A gerund (often known as an -ing word) is a noun formed from a verb by adding -ing.
-An infinitive is to + the verb.
-We enc Let's write Fill in t the gerund or the infinitiv ve. d) as many fables as p oossible. lt's no g good (force) her (read) about Ananzi if she doesn't want t / (101121 l promi sed (care) for the spiders but I'm not m uch good at (care) for spiders The film about spiders was really worth (see) s o we made Thandi (go) to the movies with u IS.
-Norma lly I enjoy (go) out but today I'd prefer (stay) ir ( "Do you (spin) a we b all the time?" asked the ant.
-TEACHER: Sign Date 1 about.
+hink about a person you from this table. know and then descr ibe him or her using young or old strong or weak tall or short muscular or thin clever or dull kind or domineering talkative or quiet caring or selfish First the spider sat down to e Then Then After that Some time later Anansi went Then Then Finally Fill in to get a good meal.
+Gerunds and infinitiv are forms of verbs that act like nouns.
+They ca follow other verbs and adjectives.
+Gerunds ca also follow preposition A gerund (often known as an -ing word) is a no formed from a verb by adding -ing.
+An infinit is to + the verb.
+We encouraged her (reac l) as many fables as p ossible.
+It's no good (force) her (read) about Ananzi if she doesn't want to. l promised (care) for the s spiders but I'm not mi uch good at (care) for spiders The film about spiders was really worth (go) to the movies with u o we made Thandi Normally I enjoy (go) out but today I'd prefer (stay) indoors. ( "Do you mind (spin) a we b all the time?" asked the ant.
+TEACHER Sign Date about.